Skip navigation

 Sitagliptin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 Keep all appointments with your doctor and the laboratory.
+Your doctor may order certain tests before and during your treatment with sitagliptin.
 Your blood sugar and glycosylated hemoglobin (HbA1c) should be checked regularly to determine your response to sitagliptin.
 Your doctor will also tell you how to check your response to sitagliptin by measuring your blood or urine sugar levels at home.
 Follow these instructions carefully.

 Do not let anyone else take your medication.
 Ask your pharmacist any questions you have about refilling your prescription.